Charles Benedict Calvert: Science and agriculture

 Calvert inherited a plantation from his family, called Riverdale.
 He "introduced scientific agriculture to the plantation, adopted ideas published in journals and newspapers, exhibited at county and state fairs, and introduced a number of his own innovations.
 He could implement these innovations because of the large number of slaves – as many as 55 in 1850 – at his command."

 Calvert was a strong backer of the inventors of the telegraph, Samuel Morse and Alfred Vail.
 On April 9, 1844, Morse and Vail successfully tested their device by transmitting a message from the nation's capital to the Calvert home, Riversdale.
 This test came 45 days before the more celebrated event when Morse sent the message "What hath God wrought?" from Washington to Baltimore, along telegraph lines that ran above the Baltimore and Ohio Railroad line near Riversdale.

 Calvert became president of the Prince George's County, Maryland Agricultural Society and the Maryland State Agricultural Society, and served as vice president of the United States Pomological Society.
-He founded the first agricultural research college in America (later known as the Maryland Agricultural College at College Park, and presently known as the University of Maryland, College Park) which was chartered in 1856.
+He founded the first agricultural research college in America (later known as the Maryland Agricultural College at College Park, and currently known as the University of Maryland, College Park), which was chartered in 1856.
 Calvert was also one of the early advocates for the establishment of the United States Department of Agriculture.

 Politics

 Calvert served as a member of the Maryland House of Delegates in 1839, 1843, and 1844.
-Calvert was elected as a Unionist to the Thirty-seventh Congress representing Maryland's Sixth Congressional District in an election held on June 13, 1861.
-In the election of November 4, 1863, he sought reelection as a Conditional (Conservative) Unionist candidate in the Fifth Congressional District (the Sixth District having been abolished), but was defeated.
+The outbreak of the American Civil War provided an opportunity for Calvert to enter national politics as an opponent of secession.
+In 1861, he was elected as an Unionist to the 37th United States Congress representing Maryland's 6th congressional district.
+The issuance of the Emancipation Proclamation divided Maryland's unionists.
+As a candidate for reelection in 1863, Calvert identified himself with the conservative element of the Union Party and castigated the radical Union League candidates; he was defeated in a three-way race against Benjamin G. Harris, the victorious Democrat, and John C. Holland, the Unconditional Unionist.
 After leaving office, he resumed agricultural pursuits until his death on May 12, 1864, at Riversdale, and is interred in Calvert Cemetery.

+Marriage and issue

+He married in Baltimore on June 6, 1839 Charlotte Augusta Norris (Baltimore, March 11, 1816 - December 7, 1876), and had six children; through one of his sons and one of his paternal grandsons descend, though through an illegitimate ancestor, the last patrilineal Calverts in both Great-Britain and Ireland and the United States of America: